TheDeathlyCow/tdc-data/CONTRIBUTING.md

 New features should **NEVER** change or break vanilla behaviours.
 If a datapack works on a vanilla server, it should work exactly the same on a server with this mod.
 Changing or breaking vanilla features will almost certainly have unpredictable consequences for datapacks.
 Server owners should know that when they install this mod, all of their already existing datapacks will still work exactly the same as they did before.
 After all, mod is called Datapack *Extensions*, not Datapack *Modifications*.

 While vanilla datapacks must always work with this mod, the reverse is not true.
 Therefore, it should be clear that when someone is using a feature of this mod that extends a vanilla feature.
 This could just be as simple as prefixing the parent element of your feature with this mod's ID, `tdcdata`.
 This makes it clear to people who are reading code made by datapack authors using this mod that they are using a feature added by this mod, and also avoid conflicts with features with the same name if they were ever to be implemented by vanilla.
-However, when adding a completely brand-new command, this is not strictly necessary, as the new command will be obvious to most people that is not vanilla by itself.
 Below are some examples of how you can do this in various contexts:

 Adding a new field to a vanilla JSON object: The outermost field of your object should be prefixed with `tdcdata.`.
 For example, in the [light type predicate](https://github.com/TheDeathlyCow/tdc-data/wiki/Light-Type-Predicate):